Project Euler 125: Finding square sums that are palindromic

 As an analogy, the picture at the right could possibly have a pattern or some logical scenario in context.
 But looking at the picture on a too small scale may obscure those observations from view.
 It’s only when we expand our visual perspective that a pattern may reveal itself.

-Of course, if it doesn’t reveal itself we may always be tempted to discount a random pattern and keep expanding and searching until a pattern is perceived, thus imprisoning our thinking to a lifelong quest for order out of chaos where none exists.
+Of course, if it doesn’t reveal itself we may always be tempted to discount a random pattern and keep expanding and searching until a pattern is perceived.
+This may imprison our thinking to a lifelong quest for order out of chaos where none exists, or exists merely by coincidence.

-In summary, stick with brute force because that’s how the universe would do it.
+In summary, stick with brute force for these kind of discrete problems because that’s how the universe would handle it.
 Well, it actually keeps replacing one brute force for another until it evolves into an optimum solution.
 But that’s a story for another time.

 Project Euler 125 SolutionRuns < 0.200 seconds in Python 2.7.